 IF-MAP allows elements in the TNC architecture to share and correlate stateful runtime metadata such as relationships of TNC components to endpoints, users, capabilities, roles, and attributes.
 IF-MAP provides publish, subscribe, and search interfaces between MAP Clients and the MAP.
 The data published and available via IF-MAP augments other sources of data for security related decision making.
 Searches and subscriptions using IF-MAP return data which approximately reflects recent metadata values and relationships as reported by MAP Clients.
-For more details about IF-MAP, refer to the IF-MAP Specification [24].
+For more details about IF-MAP, refer to the IF-MAP Specification [24] and IF-MAP Metadata for Network Security Specification[32].